DouglasTitze/DouglasTitze.github.io/_posts/2023-04-29-Concatenation-Array.md

 # My Thoughts

 **What I Learned**
-I refreshed my memory on a list method I have not used in a long time.
+I refreshed my memory on a list method I had not used in a long time.

 **Comments**
-I honestly forgot this method existed, since I do not typically want the arrays to concatante.
+I forgot this method existed since I do not typically want arrays to concatenate.

 # Solution Statistics